 - Copy of applicant’s CV or resume

-- Proposal narrative providing the following information:
+- Proposal narrative providing the following information (the information below should be included in a single document):

 - Research Project Title